zhang19960128/FIXP/README.md

 # FIX polarization calculations.
-Becareful about the material since the Zeller
-tunning limit is very each to reach.
-Real David Vanderbilt's Original PRL paper.
+Becareful about the material since the Zeller tunning limit is very each to reach.
+Read David Vanderbilt's Original PRL paper.
 Generally, large bandgap material is better for performing such calculations.